Saturday, November 19, 2016

 During the dance lesson, I shared the floor with two men.
 In both cases, I had interjected myself into their path as they were headed for someone else.
 As it was an offer they could not graciously refuse, they acted as gentlemen and danced with me.

-The rumba, or box-step, was first dance we learned.
+The rumba, or box-step, was the first dance we learned.
 The wiry older gent was not happy with my improvisation of also swinging my hips.

 Next, we learned the swing, emphasizing the right side.
 The very tanned muscle man was actually a pretty good dancer, but his attention was elsewhere the entire time.